 SR120 enters Yosemite National Park at the Big Oak Flat entrance, elevation 4,872 feet.
-Just before the entry gate to the park, you will see Evergreen Road going left from SR120, this road takes you to a little visited section of Yosemite National Park called Hetch Hetchy, which is a great side trip if you enjoy waterfalls, wildflowers and hiking with less crowds.
-SR120 is also known as the Northern Gateway to Yosemite, one more “claim to fame” of a Highway 120 Adventure.
+Just before the entry gate to the park, you will see Evergreen Road going left from SR120.
+This road takes you to a little visited section of Yosemite National Park called Hetch Hetchy, which is a great side trip if you enjoy waterfalls, wildflowers and hiking with less crowds.
+SR120 is also known as the Northern Gateway to Yosemite, one more “claim to fame” of a Hwy.
+120 Adventure.

-Yosemite National Park is one of the most famous locations on the planet Earth, the first land in the USA set aside for public enjoyment by President Lincoln during the Civil War (which was the founding legislation for the National Park Service by the way), and a place of such varied and natural beauty and wilderness it astounds the mind and challenges the body.
+Yosemite National Park is one of the most famous locations on Earth, the first land in the country set aside for public enjoyment by President Lincoln during the Civil War (which was the founding legislation for the National Park Service by the way), and a place of varied and natural beauty and wilderness.

-Be sure to stop at the day use picnic area of Yosemite Creek along the road, to see Yosemite Falls (before it falls!), also at Olmstead Point for the view of Half Dome from the side and rear, and at Tuolumne Meadows to stretch your legs a bit.
-Pristine alpine lakes, meadows awash with wild flowers, granite expanses swept clear by the glacial age, abundant wild (and we mean wild!) life, fast moving rivers and streams, snow covered mountain peaks and wide open vistas, these are just a taste of what Yosemite National Park has to offer during your Highway 120 Adventure.
+Be sure to stop at the day use picnic area of Yosemite Creek along the road to see Yosemite Fall, also at Olmstead Point for the view of Half Dome from the side and rear and at Tuolumne Meadows to stretch your legs a bit.
+Pristine alpine lakes, meadows awash with wild flowers, granite expanses swept clear by the glacial age, abundant wild (and we mean wild!) life, fast moving rivers and streams, snow-covered mountain peaks and wide open vistas are just a taste of what Yosemite National Park has to offer.

 Lee Vining, California

-When you exit the park’s eastern gate, SR120 drops quickly in elevation down to the town of Lee Vining on Highway I-395.
-Be sure to visit the Mono Lake Tufa State Natural Reserve at the south end of Mono Lake, where you can see the world famous tufa towers.
-Also plan on stopping at the Mono Basin National Forest Scenic Area Visitor Center at the north end of Lee Vining, which offers movies about the Mono Basin, a bookstore and gift shop, and many excellent exhibits.
+When you exit the park’s eastern gate, SR120 drops quickly in elevation down to the town of Lee Vining on Hwy.
+I-395.
+Be sure to visit the Mono Lake Tufa State Natural Reserve at the south end of Mono Lake where you can see the world famous tufa towers.
+Also plan on stopping at the Mono Basin National Forest Scenic Area Visitor Center at the north end of Lee Vining, which offers movies about the Mono Basin, a bookstore and gift shop and many excellent exhibits.

-Keep going north on I-395 for a half day side trip to the Ghost Town of Bodie, which is maintained in a “state of arrested decay” by California State Parks and is considered the best, most well preserved historic ghost town in the USA, attracting visitors from all over the world.
-Towards the south end of Lee Vining, you will find the Chamber of Commerce and Mono Lake Committee Information Center & Bookstore, with a picnic area outside, a film about Mono Lake, and a great selection of local books, artwork, and souvenirs.
-Stroll the main street of Lee Vining to stretch your legs, have a bite to eat and do some souvenir shopping, before heading on to the last leg of your Highway 120 Adventure.
+Keep going north on I-395 for a half day side trip to the ghost town of Bodie, which is maintained in a “state of arrested decay” by California State Parks and is considered the best, most well-preserved historic ghost town in the country, attracting visitors from all over the world.
+Toward the south end of Lee Vining, you'll find the chamber of commerce and Mono Lake Committee Information Center & Bookstore, with a picnic area outside, a film about Mono Lake and a great selection of local books, artwork and souvenirs.
+Stroll the main street of Lee Vining to stretch your legs, have a bite to eat and do some souvenir shopping before heading on to the last leg of your Hwy.
+120 Adventure.